Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Q0wo21IdowE.md

 ### Transcript

-> will version 1.0 remain compatible with current pc hardware js yeah i think we are we are uh we're not changing our uh minimum required specs and stuff like that for 1.0 it should be fine
+> will version 1.0 remain compatible with current pc hardware js yeah i think we are we are, we're not changing our, minimum required specs and stuff like that for 1.0 it should be fine